bm2-lab/PREP/README.md

 # PREP: Prioritizing of RNA Editing-based Peptides

+RNA editing is a source of transcriptomic diversity, mainly in non-coding regions, and is altered in cancer.
+Recent studies demonstrated that A-to-I RNA editing events are manifested at the proteomic level and contribute to protein heterogeneity in cancer.
 Given somatic RNA-editing mutation as input, PREP identify and evaluate the potential immunogenicity of RNA editing based peptides.
 Detailed information please refer to citation.

 #### Citation:
 Somatic A-to-I RNA Editing Generates Potential Neoantigens in Cancer, Submitted, 2018.